justinmeiners/shamans/docs/README.md

  A good example of this is Quake.
 In the Quake engine has two kinds of objects, entities (dynamic moving objects) and the game world (static world scenery).
 The fact that the game world is static allows it to be rendered very quickly, with detailed lighting and effects, which the entities don't have.
 This choice works very well for an indoor, first person shooter, but would be hopeless for a game that required destructible enviornments.
 Without knowing the kind of game they wanted, they would never have been able to make that choice.

 After learning great technical lessons from making engines I realized the most effective way to make a game is to build the engine around the game, instead of the other way around.
-Shamnas is a result of this philosophy.
+Shamans is a result of this philosophy.
 Every line of code I wrote was to get to the next game feature.
 This choice was reinforced by choosing C rather than C++.
 C++ encourages you to write everything as a generic abstraction.
 C allows you to write polymorphic abstractions when you need, but the default is writing concrete code for specific problems.

 ### Early Game